 Judge tosses charges against 7 people in Flint water crisis

-A Michigan judge dismissed charges Tuesday against seven people in the Flint water scandal, including two former state health officials blamed for deaths from Legionnaires’ disease.
+A Michigan judge threw out felony charges Tuesday against seven people in the Flint water scandal, including two former state health officials blamed for deaths from Legionnaires’ disease.

-Judge Elizabeth Kelly took action three months after the Michigan Supreme Court said a one-judge grand jury had no authority to issue indictments.
+The dismissal was significant but not a complete surprise after the Michigan Supreme Court in June unanimously said a different judge acting as a one-person grand jury had no authority to issue indictments.

-Kelly rejected efforts by the attorney general’s office to just send the cases to Flint District Court and turn them into criminal complaints, the typical path to filing felony charges in Michigan.
+Judge Elizabeth Kelly rejected efforts by the attorney general’s office to just send the cases to Flint District Court and turn them into criminal complaints, a typical path to filing felony charges in Michigan.
+It was a last-gasp effort to keep things afloat.

-Kelly’s decision doesn’t affect former Gov. Rick Snyder.
-That’s only because he was charged with misdemeanors and his case is being handled by a judge in a different Flint court.
+Kelly’s decision doesn’t affect former Republican Gov. Rick Snyder.
+That’s only because he was charged with two misdemeanors — willful neglect of duty — and his case is being handled by another judge.
 But he, too, was indicted in a process declared invalid by the Supreme Court.
+His next hearing is Oct.
+26.

 In 2014, Flint managers appointed by Snyder took the city out of a regional water system and began using the Flint River to save money while a new pipeline to Lake Huron was being built.
 But the river water wasn’t treated to reduce its corrosive qualities.
 Lead broke off from old pipes and contaminated the system for more than a year.